verybadsoldier/Duplicati.BackupExplorer/README.md

 # Duplicati BackupExplorer

 Duplicati BackupExplorer is a .NET desktop application built with C# using Avalonia UI.
 The application allows users to load a Duplicati database `.sqlite` file and explore all backups contained within.
-Users can view the contents of backups, including directories and individual files, and compare different items to analyze data similarities.
+Users can view the contents of backups, including directories and individual files, and compare different items to analyze data overlap.

 Duplicati is a powerful backup tool, but it can be challenging to understand how its deduplication works and how much space each backup is actually consuming.
 Duplicati BackupExplorer solves this by providing a user-friendly interface to explore your backup databases, visualize data overlap, and see exactly what's new in each backup version.